junguler/_image-manipulation/Ascii_py/README.md

 ```
 for i in *.jpg ; do ascii_py $i -d -o A-$i ; done
 ```
-and mux them to a video, note we also apply compression to this video to avoid very large outpot size, without any compression the output size would be 150_mb, with the default ffmpeg compression it would have been 23_mb but we force bitrate to stay at 8mb and use veryslow preset to retain as much details as we can and end up with a 6.6_mb file that looks very similar to the uncompressed file
+and mux them to a video, note we also apply compression to this video to avoid very large outport size, without any compression the output size would be 150_mb, with the default ffmpeg compression it would have been 23_mb but we force bitrate to stay at 8mb and use veryslow preset to retain as much details as we can and end up with a 6.6_mb file that looks very similar to the uncompressed file
 ```
 cat A-image-00* | ffmpeg -framerate 30 -f image2pipe -i - -b:v 8M -preset veryslow ascii_run.mp4
 ```